 Project Child School Holiday Program

 We provide children with developmental disabilities with an exciting assortment of trips to places of interest on most school holidays and vacations throughout the year.
 Interview required.
-For more information please call Alexandra Sanchez at (718) 423-6111 or email [email protected]
+For more information please contact Abel Vigo at (718) 423-6111 or email [email protected].

 Social Skills Group